 What is a Wheel Bearing

-Wheel bearings are made up of a set of steel balls that are held in place by a race, or a set of steel rings where the balls spin around.
-A wheel bearing helps the wheel to turn as fast as possible with the least amount of friction.
+Wheel bearings are steel balls held in place by a race or steel rings where the balls spin around.
+A wheel bearing helps the wheel turn as fast as possible with the least friction.

 The wheel bearing is part of the suspension system.
 Wheel bearing consists of steel rings (the race) and a set of steel balls.
-On modern vehicles, the bearings are sealed and self-lubricated.
+In modern vehicles, the bearings are sealed and self-lubricated.

 The wheel bearing requires little to no maintenance; it also depends on the type of wheel bearing your vehicle may have.
-In the past, most wheel bearing requires maintenance every 30,000 miles or so.
+In the past, most wheel bearings required maintenance every 30,000 miles.
 Today, it is designed and engineered to last longer, typically over 100,000 miles.

 However, like all moving parts, the wheel bearing will start to wear and tear and cause a drivability issue.

-It is essential to understand that wheel bearings on older vehicles (specifically, those manufactured before 1997) were usually designed to be serviceable - meaning that they can be taken apart, repacked with new grease, and put back together and function often.
+It is essential to understand that wheel bearings on older vehicles (specifically, those manufactured before 1997) were usually serviceable – meaning that they can be taken apart, repacked with new grease, and put back together and function often.